energy-coresky/air/README.md

 See the [wiki section](https://github.com/energy-coresky/air/wiki) (russian only).

+Benchmark comparison with other PHP frameworks on the [web-frameworks-benchmark][5] page.

 ### Empty Coresky application (HOLE.SKY)

 Just PHP required: will work embedded into PHP's SQLite3 database and PHP's web-server: